osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/pi-adapter-for-azure-event-hubs-data-source-discovery.md

 ### Combining query results into a valid data selection configuration

 After viewing the results of a discovery, you can manually combine them into a single valid data selection configuration.
-In the example below, the two data selection configurations above are combined into single configuration.
-Notice that `timeField` has been updated to `$.TimeStamp`.
+In the example below, the two data selection configurations from the example above are combined into single configuration.
+Notice that `timeField` is updated to `$.TimeStamp`.

-After creating a valid data selection configuration, you can upload it by performing a `PUT` against the `api/v1/configuration/<ComponentId>/DataSelection` endpoint.
+After creating a valid data selection configuration, you can activate it by performing a `PUT` request against the `api/v1/configuration/<ComponentId>/DataSelection` endpoint.
 For more information, see <xref:PIAdapterForAzureEventHubsDataSelectionConfiguration>.

 ```json